 Physicians should inform patients about all potential risks and adverse events discussed in the physician's manuals.
-This document is not intended to serve as a substitute for the complete physician's manuals.

 The safety and efficacy of the VNS Therapy System have not been established for uses outside the "Intended Use/Indications" chapter of the physician's manuals.
 The safety and effectiveness of the VNS Therapy System in patients with predisposed dysfunction of cardiac conduction systems (re-entry pathway) have not been established.
 Post-implant electrocardiograms and Holter monitoring are recommended if clinically indicated.
-Postoperative bradycardia can occur among patients with certain underlying cardiac
+Postoperative bradycardia can occur among patients with certain underlying cardiac arrhythmias.

 It is important to follow recommended implantation procedures and intraoperative product testing described in the Implantation Procedure chapter of the physician's manual.
 During the intraoperative System Diagnostics (Lead Test), infrequent incidents of bradycardia and/or asystole have occurred.
-If asystole, severe bradycardia (heart rate < 40 bpm), or a clinically significant change in heart rate is encountered during a System Diagnostics (Lead Test) or during initiation of stimulation, physicians should be prepared to follow guidelines consistent with Advanced Cardiac Life Support (ACLS) Difficulty swallowing (dysphagia) may occur with active stimulation, and aspiration may result from the increased swallowing difficulties.
-Patients with pre-existing swallowing difficulties are at greater risk for aspiration
+If asystole, severe bradycardia (heart rate < 40 bpm), or a clinically significant change in heart rate is encountered during a System Diagnostics (Lead Test) or during initiation of stimulation, physicians should be prepared to follow guidelines consistent with Advanced Cardiac Life Support (ACLS).
+Difficulty swallowing (dysphagia) may occur with active stimulation, and aspiration may result from the increased swallowing difficulties.
+Patients with pre-existing swallowing difficulties are at greater risk for aspiration.